 One particular claim states there is an alien base hidden away in the mountainous terrain of Alaska.
-Pat Price, who claims to be able to remove view, states his belief that Mount Hayes contains such a base.
+Pat Price, who claims to be able to remote view, states his belief that Mount Hayes contains such a base.
 Their aim is not for our benefit either.
 Price claims they wish to “motor control all of us!” and use thought and mind control.

-As far back as the 1930s there is a connection between Alaska and extra-terrestrial beings.
+As far back as the 1930s, there is a connection between Alaska and extra-terrestrial beings.
 In 2003, a photograph arrived with UFO researchers, claiming to have been taken by the sender’s grandfather, circa 1930.
-He had been on his way to a nearby lake when he first noticed the strange creature (that we would identify as a grey alien today).
+He had been on his way to a nearby lake when he first noticed the strange creature (that we would identify as a gray alien today).
 He began to pursue it, finally stopping and snapping the picture before it disappeared into the wilderness.

 The well-known “Flying-Wing” UFO sighting occurred over the skies of Alaska in Bethel.
 Whether the location of Flight 1628’s encounter is of importance or merely coincidental, one thing is for sure.
 Captain Terauchi and his crew certainly saw something, and their descriptions are likely very accurate.
 Just what it might have been however may forever remain otherwise, unknown.

 Check out the short video below.
-It features a copy of the alleged 1930s Alaskan alien, and some theories around it.
+It features a copy of the alleged 1930s Alaskan alien and some theories around it.